mgechev/angular-seed/README.md

 │   └── utils.ts
 ├── tsconfig.json              <- configuration of the typescript project (ts-node, which runs the tasks defined in gulpfile.ts)
 ├── tslint.json                <- tslint configuration
-├── typings                    <- typings directory.
-Contains all the external typing definitions defined with typings ├── typings.json
 └── appveyor.yml
 ```